It Did Make a Difference

-It Did Make a Difference is the discography album of one of Sweden's first hardcore punk band, Step Forward.
+It Did Make a Difference is an album by one of Sweden's first hardcore punk band, Step Forward.
 It is the complete discography of the band, released on CD.
 Being one of the few hardcore punk bands of Sweden back in 1989, their fast and energetic tunes were the starting point of Sweden's hardcore scene.
 Members of this band went to form bands like Refused and others.